d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 restrictions by clicking the "Limits" label in the bar on the left as shown in :numref:`fig_ec2`.
 :numref:`fig_limits` shows an example of such a limitation.
-The account currently cannot open "p2.xlarge" instance per region.
+The account currently cannot open "p2.xlarge" instances according to the region.
 If you need to open one or more instances, click on the "Request limit increase" link to apply for a higher instance quota.
 Generally, it takes one business day to